-Reaching a definitive diagnosis is the ultimate achievement for any practitioner.
+Reaching a definitive diagnosis in veterinary medicine is the ultimate achievement for any practitioner.
 Treatment, prognosis, and expectations can be specifically tailored to provide our patients the best chance at improving their current state.

-The reality is that achieving a true diagnosis is often a multi-step process with the common need for anesthetic procedures to procure tissue for evaluation.
-Despite improving morbidity and mortality rates of patients under anesthesia, it’s often a common barrier where clients decline further investigation due to cost, adverse effects of anesthesia, or worries that all of the work involved will produce a non-diagnostic sample.
+The reality is that achieving a true diagnosis within veterinary microbiology is often a multi-step process with the common need for anesthetic procedures to procure samples of small intestine or liver tissue for evaluation.
+Despite improving morbidity and mortality rates of patients under anesthesia, it’s often a common barrier where clients decline further investigation due to cost, perceived effects of anesthesia, or worries that all of the work involved will produce a non-diagnostic sample.
 This situation leaves us with a big question:

-What can we consider that is less invasive but still has the potential to provide an accurate diagnosis?
+What kind of assay can we consider that is less invasive but still has the potential to provide an accurate diagnosis?

 One option to consider may be veterinary PCR testing.